-Penalties For Selling Tobacco To A Minor (And How To Prevent Them)
+Penalties For Selling Tobacco and Vape to A Minor (And How To Prevent Them)

-If you run a convenience store, gas station, or other retail location, the risk of selling tobacco to a minor is a headache that comes with the territory.
+If you run a convenience store, gas station, or other retail location, the risk of selling tobacco or vape to a minor is a headache that comes with the territory.

 Yes, you’ve put up the signs.